-Are you looking for some inspiration?
+Are you looking for some summer recipes inspiration?
 Sometimes we get into a menu planning rut and just need a few new gluten free recipe ideas.
 Here are the most interesting ones that came up in a recent conversation with Sue Jennett of A Canadian Celiac Podcast.
 Each one is a delicious, wholesome, gluten free recipe that is simple to prepare at home.

 I was honoured to be invited to speak to share creative new meal ideas.
 Sue's podcast is an informative platform for experts across the gluten free spectrum from medical professionals to manufacturers of gluten free products to organizers of conferences and camps.

 Once a month, Sue catches up with Ellen Bayens of the Celiac Scene.
 The Celiac Scene provides updates on the latest news in the gluten free world.
 It also gives us a handy guide to gluten free choices in fast food restaurants across Canada and the United States.
 Whether you have celiac disease or are gluten intolerant, live in Canada or elsewhere, both the podcast and the website are excellent resources for the gluten free lifestyle.

 I've pulled together for you the recipes we talked about on the podcast.
 Maybe some of them will inspire you to try something new.
 Sue gives a great, achievable challenge at the end of our episode.
 If you accept it, I'd love to hear about it!
 Drop me a note in the comments below and tell me what new thing you're going to experiment with.

 Ideas for a gluten free breakfast can be challenging.
 Granola is my standby, but there are lots of ways to change this up.

 Sue was interested in this baked potato with egg.
 It certainly is a unique idea for breakfast, but would be great for lunch or dinner, too.